synclounge/synclounge/README.md

 SyncLounge (Previously PlexTogether) is a tool to sync [Plex](http://plex.tv) content across multiple players in multiple locations.

-Utilising [Vue.js](https://vuejs.org/) and Webpack, SyncLounge has been rewritten and brought to the browser.
 While we run a live version available at [synclounge.tv](http://app.synclounge.tv), the project can be built and deployed completely seperate from synclounge.tv.
 We also provide a handful of public SyncLounge Server instances that everyone is free to use.
 <p align="center">
   <a href="http://app.synclounge.tv">Live Version</a>
   <br>